Let’s start with the BEST of the BEST (in alphabetical order, by title, if you’re wondering...).

 ^Noah Webster -

-NOTE: TheWord and eSword come with the 1828 edition.
+NOTE: TheWord comes with the 1828 edition.
 This is a second public domain version available.
 After a comparison, I found that I preferred the 1828 version; you may disagree.
-ALSO: the eSword version is slow loading....

 e-